vikash-bhardwaj/ai-code-companion-documentation/README.md

 - If you want to remove your Access Key, then you can execute the command `AI Code Companion: Remove Access Key`.
 Please refer to below screenshot:
   <img src="./assets-readme/command-remove-access-key.png" alt="Extension Remove Access Key" />
+- Please note that model names are different between OpenAI and PSChat AI Providers so please validate you have correct model name for selcted AI Provider

 ## Extension Settings